H2Cyber/VolDiff/README.md

 3. Run VolDiff as follows: "./VolDiff.sh baseline.raw infected.raw <profile>" where <profile> is Win7SP0x86 or Win7SP1x64 etc.

-VolDiff will save the output of a selection of Volatility plugins for both memory images (baseline and infected), then create a report to highlight changes.
+VolDiff will save the output of a selection of Volatility plugins for both memory images (baseline and infected), then create a report to highlight notable changes (new processes, network connections, injected code, drivers etc).
 A sample report available here: https://github.com/houcem/VolDiff/blob/master/sample-report.txt

 Tested using Volatility 2.4 (vol.py) and Windows 7 memory images.